LorenzG2006/lorenzg2006.github.io/_pages/about.md

 {% include base_path %}

-Hello, world!
 I'm Lorenz Geyser, an IT professional from Austria.

 ## About Me
 Born in 2006 and based in Vienna, I have a strong passion for information technology and the digital world in general.
 Whether it's exploring new programming languages, understanding system architectures, or diving into the latest tech trends — I'm always eager to learn and expand my knowledge.